-A Good Behavior Bond is a temporary bond and acts like a restraining order; essentially it is a type of "stay away" order.
-For a Good Behavior Bond to issue, both parties must live in Liberty County, Georgia, the bond orders are only enforceable in the County of issue.
+A Good Behavior Bond is a temporary bond and acts like a restraining order; essentially, it is a type of "stay away" order.
+For a Good Behavior Bond to issue, both parties MUST live in Liberty County, Georgia, as the bond orders are ONLY enforceable in the County of issue.
 The bond order expires within six months of the date of issue.
 A Good Behavior Bond may be extended upon written request 30 days prior to expiration of the original bond and only after a hearing to show beyond a reasonable doubt that an extension is needed.

-There is a $20, non-refundable application fee; there is no filing fee for Domestic Violence Victims.
+- There is no filing or service fee for Domestic Violence Victims

 - Both parties must be residents of Liberty County, Georgia.